 Tissues, including scale, muscle and outer eye lens were taken from the same individuals and compared using a paired t-test.
-There were significant differences in both δ^{13} C and δ^{15} N among tissue samples (Error!
-Reference source not found., Error!
-Reference source not found.7), except between muscle and lens δ^{15} N. The difference is especially notable between scales tissue and the other tissue types.
+There were significant differences in both δ^{13} C and δ^{15} N among tissue samples (Figure 25), except between muscle and lens δ^{15} N. The difference is especially notable between scales tissue and the other tissue types.
 As tissues grow and turnover at different rates, the selection of different tissues for isotope analysis can provide information about an individual's trophic geography at various time intervals (Bavinck, 2011; Melnychuk and Walters, 2010).
-Muscle tissue for example can provide information about foraging location and trophic level over longer periods ranging from weeks to years (Horn, 1966; Whitehead et al., 1984).
+Muscle tissue for example can provide information about foraging location and trophic level over longer periods ranging from weeks to years (Horn, 1966; Whitehead $et\ al.$, 1984).
 Scales sampled here represent the last growing season of bass (Cambiè et al., 2016).
 Muscle values here may therefore represent a longer phase in the life of the bass relative to the scales.
 Lenses were more similar to muscle, which may suggest that the outer lens is laid down over a longer period than scales.

-Figure 24.
+Figure 25.
 Differences in (a) δ^{13} C and (b) δ^{15} N between tissue types taken from the same individuals for bass Dicentrarchus labrax caught in Morecambe Bay in 2019.